greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 In order to keep your environment consistent, it’s a good idea to “freeze” the current state of the environment packages.
 To do this, run:
 >$ pip freeze > requirements.txt

-Requirements.txt is required for the Netlify Continous Deployment feature.
+Requirements.txt is required for the Netlify Continuous Deployment feature.
 Except that there is a bug in Ubuntu.
 So open the requirements.txt file in a text editor and remove the line: *pkg-resources==0.0.0*.  it doesn't do anything except mess up Netlify.

 Here is a line to add to the Make file so that you have a 'make freeze' command.
 ```